alea-institute/leeky/README.md

 ## Example Results
+The following table is generated from the `examples/example.py` script.

+It shows that the methods in this repository can effectively discriminate between information that is in the training data and information that is not in the training data.

+Further research on behavior in common models and for k-eidetic samples is ongoing.

 | Text                                            | Recital               | Contextual Recital | Semantic Recital       | Source Veracity | Source Recall | Search   |
 |--------------------------------------------------|------------------------|--------------------|------------------------|------------------|----------------|----------|
 | Preamble, US Constitution                       | 0.91                   | 1.00                | 0.53                    | 1.00              | 1.00           | 87100.00 |